NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 It is advised that candidates keep the following information safely with them until the admission process completes

-Question: If I furnish the documents in regional language will the authorities accept it?
+Question: If I furnish the documents in regional language will the authorities accept them?

 Answer: The documents need to be furnished in English or Hindi language only.
 However, there are certain state authorities who accept certificates in English language only.
 For such cases it is advisable to carry English version of attested copy of original document in case it is in regional language.